 - The PHA must provide updated information as to when it is anticipated that the resident will be able to return to the completed project. - The resident may choose to remain temporarily relocated based upon such updated information or may choose to accept permanent URA relocation assistance in lieu of exercising the right to return. - If the resident chooses to accept permanent URA relocation assistance and such assistance requires that the resident move, the URA requires such resident to receive 90 days advance written notice of the earliest date they will be required to move (i.e., 90-Day Notice, 49 CFR 24.203(c)).
-The PHA should be mindful that the 90-day time period may only begin once the PHA has made available at least one
+The PHA should be mindful that the 90-day time period may only begin once the PHA has made available at least one "comparable replacement dwellings" as set forth in 49 CFR 24.204(a).

-14 PHAs and program participants should note that, in most instances, it will be most appropriate for the acquiring entity to send this notice.
+&lt;sup>14 PHAs and program participants should note that, in most instances, it will be most appropriate for the acquiring entity to send this notice.